 Even though many risk factors for ARDS are known, there is no way of preventing ARDS.
 However, careful management of fluid in high-risk patients can be helpful.
 Steps should be taken to prevent aspiration by keeping the head of bed elevated before feeding.

 ARDS is a serious disorder of the lung which has the potential to cause death.
 Patients with ARDS require mechanical ventilation because of hypoxia.
 The management is usually in the ICU with a team of healthcare workers.
 ARDS has repercussions beyond the lung.
-The prolonged mechanical ventilation often leads to bed sores, deep vein thrombosis, multiorgan failure, weight loss, and poor overall functioning.
-It is important to have an integrated, streamlined approach to management of ARDS because it usually affects many other organs in the body.
+Prolonged mechanical ventilation often leads to bedsores, deep vein thrombosis, multiorgan failure, weight loss, and poor overall functioning.
+It is important to have an integrated, streamlined approach to the management of ARDS because it usually affects many other organs in the body.
 These patients need nutritional support, chest therapy, treatment for sepsis, and even dialysis.
 Many of these patients remain in the hospital for months and even those who survive face severe challenges as a result of a loss of muscle mass and cognitive changes (due to hypoxia).
 There is ample evidence showing that an interprofessional team approach leads to better outcomes as it facilitates communication and ensures timely intervention.
-The team should consist of the following:
+The team and responsibilities should consist of the following:

 Despite advances in critical care, ARDS still has high morbidity and mortality.
 Even those who survive have a very poor quality of life.
 While many risk factors are known for ARDS, there is no way to prevent the condition.
 Besides the restriction of fluids in high-risk patients, close monitoring by the nurses for hypoxia is vital.
 The earlier the hypoxia is identified, the better the outcome.